 Yes, you need to spin up on foundational knowledge.
-You are not an exception.
+No, you are not an exception.

 Even Ramanujan self-studied.